 Check out the College Prospectus for entry requirements

 School leavers should apply through the C.A.O.

-Mature students (over 23 years) must apply through the CAO and directly to the Admissions Office in Trinity College
+Mature students (over 23 years) must apply directly through the C.A.O.

-IMPORTANT NOTE: All registered Dental Nursing students are required to pay approximately 110 Euros for three Hepatitis B vaccinations in year 1.
-In addition, three tunics must be purchased from the DDUH.
-The cost for these tunics in 2018 was 75 euros.
+All registered Dental Nursing students are required to pay approximately 110 Euros for three Hepatitis B vaccinations in year 1.
+Students will also be required to undergo Garda Vetting, receive a number of vaccinations as well as partake in health screening.

 Students will be provided with scrub tops for clinical placements.
 Students are required to purchase their own clinical shoes and trousers.